paulo5930/Dissertation_Scripts/README.md

 ## data_preprocessing.py

 This script was made to do the data extraction from the Matlab files mentioned above, and to have done the necessary data_preprocessing so that later they could be introduced in a pandas dataframe and ready to be used in the realization of this dissertation.

+## Machine Learning Models Scripts

+The MLP_dt.py, tree.py, knn.py, __ , xgboost_df.py and light_df.py represent the scripts created to adapt and impement different types of ML algorithms to the issue approached in this dissertation.
+The algorithms were: Multilayer Perceprotn, Decision Tree, K-Nearest-Neighhbors, upport Vector Machine, Extreme Gradient Boosting and Light Gradient Boosting.

+The steps in carrying out the scripts was common to all:

+ * Data Processing and Data Treatment -> First data was processed and treated so it could be inserted in the models

+  * Model choosing and parameter setting  -> Then the models were choosen and the more accurate parameters were choosen and adapted for                                               the data in question

+  * Fault Label Prediction -> AFter we tunned the parameters for the model the fault labels were then predicted

+  * Evaluation with the correct metrics -> With the help  Scikit-Learn library the most appropriate metrics values were generated, so                                                 that a correct evaluation could be made